crossfireup/study/system/readme.md

                       - restore ss,esp for prior calling --> switch back to prior call
                       - RET instruction has an optional n argument, increate sp to release caller's parameters
                       - resume excution of calling procedure

+                  - near call and ret
+                    - call
+                      - push eip
+                      - load called procedure to eip
+                      - begin excution called procedure

+                    - ret
+                      - pop top-of-stack -> eip
+                      - ret with a number n, increase sp to release parameters in the stack
+                      - resume excution of calling procedure

+                  - far call and ret
+                    - call
+                      - push CS
+                      - push EIP
+                      - load segment selector of called procedure to CS
+                      - load offset of called procedure to EIP
+                      - begin execution called procedure

+                    - ret
+                      - pop top-of-stack -> eip
+                      - pop top-of-stack -> cs
+                      - if ret with a number n, increase sp to release parameters in stack
+                      - resume execution of calling procedure

                 - no stack switch when handles trap or interrupt:
                   ```